nix-community/poetry2nix/docs/edgecases.md

 #### ModuleNotFoundError: No module named 'PACKAGENAME'

 **Conditions:** You have declared a dependency in a repository.
 And this package uses `PACKAGENAME` as a build tool.
 Where `PACKAGENAME` most likely is one of the tools mentioned above (`setuptools`, `pdm`, etc.).
-So since `poetry2nix` cannot obtain this dependency in form of a wheel, it needs to build it from the source by calling pip.
+So since `poetry2nix` prefers to download this dependencies as *sdist*, it needs to build it from the source by calling pip.
 But pip requires `PACKAGENAME` to build this package.
-And that’s when an error occurs.
+And that’s when the error occurs.

 **Solution:** In order to make the dependency build, we need to override its build dependencies by adding the `PACKAGENAME` package to it.